 Fuel Quality Testing

-Collection of a representative fuel sample
+Collection of a Representative Fuel Sample:

 A representative sample is collected at the vessel’s fuel manifold.
 The importance of proper sampling cannot be over-emphasised.
 Analysis results are only as good as the samples submitted.
 The VPS 2-part Instruction Manual that is enclosed in the VPS Sampling Kit provides full information on procedures and documentation requirements.

-Bunker fuel samples should be submitted to the laboratory for testing as soon as possible after the bunkering operation is completed.
+Fuel samples should be submitted to the laboratory for testing as soon as possible after the bunkering operation is completed.

 For assistance, clients can email firstname.lastname@example.org